 “SolarWinds has updated the input mechanism to perform additional validation and sanitisation.
 To ensure proper input validation is completed in all environments, SolarWinds recommends scheduling an update to the latest version of Serv-U,” said the company.

-The Russian nation-state actor ‘Nobelium’ has targeted at least 140 resellers and technology service providers in global IT supply chains, it said.
+It said that the Russian nation-state actor ‘Nobelium’ has targeted at least 140 resellers and technology service providers in global IT supply chains.